-When Year Level Coordinator/Unit Leader, Sub School Leader or Student Services has sufficient information to understand the circumstances of the alleged bullying and the students involved, a number of strategies may be implemented to address the behaviour and support affected students in consultation with teachers, Student Support Services (SSS), Assistant Principal and the Principal.
+When the year level coordinator, sub school leader, student support services team member or assistant principal has sufficient information to understand the circumstances of the alleged bullying, and the students involved, a number of strategies may be implemented to address the behaviour and support affected students in consultation with the student wellbeing team, teachers, SSS, assistant principal, principal and/or Department of Education specialist staff.

 There are a number of factors that will be considered when determining the most appropriate response to the behaviour.
-When making a decision about how to respond to bullying behaviour, we will consider:
+When making a decision about how to respond to bullying behaviour, MEC will consider:

-- the age and maturity and individual circumstances of the students involved. - the severity and frequency of the bullying, and the impact it has had on the target student. - whether the student/s engaging in bullying behaviour have displayed similar behaviour before
+- The age, maturity and individual circumstances of the students involved. - The severity and frequency of the bullying, and the impact it has had on the target student. - Whether the student/s engaging in bullying behaviour have displayed similar behaviour before. - Whether the bullying took place in a group or one-to-one context. - Whether the students engaging in bullying behaviour demonstrates insight or remorse for their behaviour. - The alleged motive of the behaviour.

-- whether the bullying took place in a group or one-to-one context - whether the students engaging in bullying behaviour demonstrates insight or remorse for their behaviour - the alleged motive of the behaviour, including any element of provocation.
+The year level coordinator, sub school leader, student support services team member or assistant principal may implement all, or some of the following responses to bullying behaviours:

-The Year Level Coordinator/Unit Leaders, Sub School Leaders and Student Services may implement all, or some of the following responses to bullying behaviours.
+- Offer wellbeing support, including referral to the student wellbeing team, SSS, external provider to: - The target student or students. - The students engaging in the bullying behaviour. - o Affected students, including witnesses and/or friends of the target student. - Facilitate a restorative practice meeting with all or some of the students involved.
+The objective of restorative practice is to repair relationships that have been damaged by bringing about a sense of remorse and restorative action on the part of the person who has bullied someone and forgiveness by the person who has been bullied. - Facilitate a mediation between some or all of the students involved to help to encourage students to take responsibility for their behaviour and explore underlying

-- Offer wellbeing support, including referral to the Student Wellbeing Team, SSS, or an external provider to: - the target student - the students engaging in the bullying behaviour. - o affected students, including witnesses and / or friends of the target student. - Facilitate a restorative practice meeting with all or some of the students involved.
-The objective of restorative practice is to repair relationships that have been damaged by bringing about a sense of remorse and restorative action on the part of the person who has bullied someone and forgiveness by the person who has been bullied. - Facilitate a mediation between some or all of the students involved to help to encourage students to take responsibility for their behaviour and explore underlying reasons for conflict or grievance.
-Mediation is only suitable if all students are involved voluntarily and demonstrate a willingness to engage in the mediation process. - Prepare a Student Support Plan or Yard Plan restricting contact between target and students engaging in bullying behaviour. - Provide discussion and/or mentoring for different social and emotional learning competencies of the students involved, including sessions with student services, the use of social stories and connecting the affected students with a Student Mentor. - Monitor the behaviour of the students involved for an appropriate time and take follow up action if necessary. - Implement cohort, year group, or whole school targeted strategies to reinforce positive behaviours, for example the Respectful Relationships Program. - Implement proportionate disciplinary consequences for the students engaging in bullying behaviour, which may include removal of privileges, detention, suspension and/or expulsion consistent with our Student Wellbeing and Engagement policy, the Ministerial Order on Suspensions and Expulsions and any other relevant Department policy.
+- reasons for conflict or grievance.
+Mediation is only suitable if all students are involved voluntarily and demonstrate a willingness to engage in the mediation process. - Prepare a student support plan or yard plan restricting contact between target and student/s engaging in bullying behaviour. - Provide discussion and/or mentoring for different social and emotional learning competencies of the students involved, including sessions with student services, the use of social stories and connecting the affected students with a student mentor. - Monitor the behaviour of the students involved for an appropriate time and take follow up action if necessary. - Implement cohort, year group, or whole school targeted strategies to reinforce positive behaviours, for example Respectful Relationships. - Implement proportionate disciplinary consequences for the students engaging in bullying behaviour, which may include removal of privileges, detention, suspension and/or expulsion consistent with our Student Wellbeing and Engagement Policy, the Ministerial Order on Suspensions and Expulsions and any other relevant Department policy.